TykTechnologies/tyk-helm-chart/README.md

 	  rules:
 	  - host: cafe.example.com

-By default Tyk will create an Open API (no security enabled), however you can set any property in the API Definition using the following annotations (remember that all annotations are treated as strings:
+By default Tyk will create an open API (no security enabled), however you can set any property in the API Definition using the following annotations (remember that all annotations are treated as strings):

 - `bool.service.tyk.io/{path}: value`: Set a value to `"true"` or `"false"`
 - `string.service.tyk.io/{path}: value`: Set a value that is a string literal, e.g. "name"